Nizari–Seljuk conflicts: Decentralized strongholds

 The struggles of the Ismailis in Persia were characterized by distinctive patterns and methods.
 Modeled and named after the hijra (emigration) of the Islamic prophet Muhammad from Mecca to Medina, the Nizaris established headquarters called dar al-hijra in Iraq, Bahrayn, Yemen and the Maghreb.
 These were strongholds serving as defensible places of refuge as well as local headquarters for regional operations.
 The da'is who controlled these strongholds operated independently but cooperated with one other.
 This coordinated, decentralized model of revolt proved to be effective since in the structure of the Seljuk Empire, especially after Malikshah, authority was locally distributed, with power divided between numerous emirs and commanders (see iqta'); therefore, there was no single target to be confronted by a strong army, even if the Ismailis could have mobilized such an army.

 Exterior of the cistern (ab anbar) of Rudkhan Castle.
-The Nizari castles were self-sufficient and featured large storehouses and elaborate water supply infrastructure.
+The Nizari castles were often self-sufficient and featured large storehouses and elaborate water supply infrastructure.

 The Ismaili fortresses in Rudbar were able to withstand long sieges: in addition to the inaccessibility of the terrain, the fortifications were built on rocky heights and were equipped with large storehouses and elaborate water supply infrastructure.

 The Nizaris maintained cells in the cities and bases in remote areas.
 This strategy facilitated rapid expansion but also made them vulnerable.